Keyboard shortcuts

 The default permission is read.
 You can change it with:

-• CLI flag: agsh -p write
+• CLI flag: agsh --permission write

 • Environment variable: export AGSH_PERMISSION=write